-South Africa ranks as one of the countries with the most public holidays in the world, and while everyone enjoys an extra day off from work or school, it is important that we don’t forget the significance and meaning behind these special days.
+South Africa ranks as one of the countries with the most public holidays in the world, and while everyone enjoys an extra day off from work or school, we mustn’t forget the significance and meaning behind these special days.

 On June 16, South Africa celebrates Youth Day, which honours and pays tribute to the memory of the brave school children who lost their lives in the fight for human rights.
 Of course, it isn’t just a time for reflection; the day presents the opportunity to focus on the issues that affect our youth today and implement long-lasting initiatives to empower them.

-We reflect on this day in history with popular quotes that reflect of how the racist apartheid government sought to oppress students and how people fought for freedom:
+We reflect on this day in history with famous quotes that reflect on how the racist apartheid government sought to oppress students and how people fought for freedom:

 Official declarations from the apartheid government:

-Democratic leaders and struggle icons honouring the legacy of the protests and Youth Day as we know it now:
+Democratic leaders & struggle icons honouring the legacy of the protests – Youth Day as we know it now:

 “You are fantastic; do you know that?
-Our freedom, in a very large measure was due to what young people such as yourselves did 40 years ago not very far from where we lived in Soweto where Hector Pieterson was shot and killed.
+Our freedom, in a considerable measure, was due to what young people such as yourselves did 40 years ago not very far from where we lived in Soweto where Hector Pieterson was shot and killed.
 But you are fantastic.
-Reach for your stars, because now you can be anything and everything you want to be.”
-Archbischop Desmond Tutu
+Reach for your stars, because now you can be anything and everything you want to be.” – Archbishop Desmond Tutu

 No matter how we choose to spend this public holiday as South Africans, remember to take the time to reflect on the incredible sacrifices of the students who fought for equal rights and think of ways in which you can help to empower and uplift the future generations of our country.
 Happy Youth Day!